A Unified Framework for 10 TeV to EeV Diffuse Neutrino Sky and KM3-230213A: Introduction

-A recent systematic study of neutrino emission from seven LL~GRBs provided the first observational constraints on their physical parameters, including the cosmic-ray (CR) loading factor $\xi_{\rm cr} \equiv L_{\rm cr}/L_{\gamma,\rm iso}$, the ratio between CR luminosity and isotropic-equivalent $\gamma$-ray luminosity.
-That analysis revealed an intrinsic diversity within the LL~GRB population and highlighted the necessity of isolating physically distinct subclasses.
-Among these, GRBs~060218 and 100316D are particularly representative.
-Both are associated with supernova and exhibit shock-breakout (SBO) signatures and similar energy partitioning among relativistic electrons, magnetic fields, and non-thermal protons (Paper~I).
+A recent systematic study of neutrino emission from seven LL~GRBs provided the first observational constraints on their physical parameters, including the CR loading factor $\xi_{\rm cr} \equiv L_{\rm cr}/L_{\gamma,\rm iso}$, the ratio between CR luminosity and isotropic-equivalent $\gamma$-ray luminosity~\citep{ref:PaperI}.
+It revealed an intrinsic diversity within the LL~GRB population and highlighted the necessity of isolating physically distinct subclasses.
+Among these, GRBs~060218 and 100316D are particularly representative as both are associated with supernova and exhibit shock-breakout (SBO) signatures~\citep{Kashiyama:2013qet} and similar energy partitioning among relativistic electrons, magnetic fields, and non-thermal protons.
 This near-equipartition configuration naturally explains their prompt X-ray-dominated emission without invoking extreme microphysical parameters and suggests favorable conditions for efficient neutrino production.
+Their characteristic low bulk Lorentz factors and wide beaming angles provide a more robust basis for hadronic modeling compared to typical high-luminosity GRBs viewed off-axis~\cite{Zhang:2025abk}.

-In this work, we focus on these two SBO-associated LL~GRBs.
-By fitting their prompt and afterglow multiwavelength spectra and light curves, we constrain the physical parameters governing particle acceleration and radiation in both phases and compute the resulting high-energy neutrino emission.
-We then evaluate the contribution of SBO-like LL~GRBs to the diffuse neutrino flux.
-This framework provides population-level neutrino predictions grounded in multi-wavelength observation constrained models, enabling a quantitative assessment of the contribution of SBO-like LL~GRBs to the diffuse neutrino flux with prompt and afterglow contributing to different energies self-consistently (Paper~I).
-Remarkably, this unified approach also provides a physical basis for interpreting individual ultra-high-energy detections, such as the $\sim 220$ PeV neutrino recently reported by KM3NeT \citep{KM3NeT:2025ccp}, which we discuss as a potential LL~GRB afterglow event in Sec.~\ref{sec:km3event}.
+In this \textit{Letter}, we introduce a self-consistent, multi-zone framework.
+As the first attempt to explain the highest-energy neutrino detection within the context of the LL~GRB population, we constrain the physical parameters of the emission phases by leveraging afterglow multi-wavelength data.
+With the representative SBO-like LL~GRBs, we demonstrate a fundamental decoupling of the emission sites: while the prompt phase naturally accounts for the sub-PeV background observed by IceCube, the afterglow phase produces a distinct ``second hump" at $\sim 100$ PeV.
+This fills the gap between the sub-PeV structural diffuse flux and the UHE detection of KM3-230213A with a unified physical basis.